Pelosi says House will take steps next week to send impeachment articles to Senate

-WASHINGTON — House Speaker Nancy Pelosi said Friday the House will take steps next week to sent articles of impeachment to the Senate for President Donald Trump’s Senate trial.
+WASHINGTON — House Speaker Nancy Pelosi said the House will take steps next week to send articles of impeachment to the Senate, ending Democrats’ blockade of President Trump’s Senate trial.

+In a letter to her Democratic colleagues, Pelosi said Friday she was proud of their ”courage and patriotism” and warned that senators now have a choice as they consider the charges of abuse and obstruction against the president.

+“In an impeachment trial, every Senator takes an oath to do ‘impartial justice according to the Constitution and laws,” Pelosi wrote.
+“Every Senator now faces a choice: to be loyal to the President or the Constitution.”

-“I will be consulting with you at our Tuesday House Democratic Caucus meeting on how we proceed further,” Pelosi wrote.
+“I will be consulting with you at our Tuesday House Democratic Caucus meeting on how we proceed further,” Pelosi wrote in the letter to her colleagues.
+She did not announce a date for the House vote.

-Pelosi has held on to the articles in a standoff with Senate Majority Leader Mitch McConnell.

-The protracted showdown has scrambled the politics of impeachment and the congressional calendar three weeks after the House Democrats impeached Trump on charges of abuse and obstruction over his actions toward Ukraine.
+The move eases for now the protracted showdown between Pelosi and McConnell over the rare impeachment trial, only the third in the nation’s history.

+Yet McConnell signed on to a resolution from Sen. Josh Hawley, R-Mo., to allow for the dismissal of articles of impeachment if the House doesn’t transmit them in 25 days.
+That change to Senate rules appears unlikely to happen before Pelosi transmits the articles.

 Transmittal of the documents and naming of House impeachment managers are the next steps needed to start the Senate trial.
-Pelosi indicated she may be communicating to her colleagues, as she often does with a letter on her thinking.
+Yet questions remain in the Senate on the scope and duration.

-McConnell wants to launch a speedy trial without new witnesses but Pelosi is warning against a rush to acquit the president.
+McConnell wants to launch a speedy trial without new witnesses but Democrats point to new evidence that has emerged as they press for fresh testimony, as well as Bolton’s willingness to testify.

-Trump mocked Pelosi with his tweets Friday and derided her and other Democrats late Thursday in Toledo, his first rally of 2020.

-Pelosi, D-Calif., faces mounting pressure to act.
-Republicans say Democrats are embarrassed by their vote.
-But Pelosi countered that Democrats are ‘’proud” of upholding the Constitution and said she doubted that Senate Republicans will do the same.
+Despite McConnell’s wishes for a speedy trial, some Republicans in his caucus have indicated that they are open to witnesses.

+Republican Sen. Susan Collins of Maine, who is up for re-election this year, said in a statement Friday that she is in discussions with some of her Republican colleagues about how they can adhere “as closely as practical” to former President Clinton’s trial, which included closed-door witness testimony.

 The House impeached Trump in December on the charge that he abused the power of his office by pressuring Ukraine’s new leader to investigate Democrats, using as leverage $400 million in military assistance for the U.S. ally as it counters Russia at its border.
 Trump insists he did nothing wrong, but his defiance of the House Democrats’ investigation led to an additional charge of obstruction of Congress.

-At the same time, McConnell signed on to a resolution from Sen. Josh Hawley, R-Mo., to allow for the dismissal of articles of impeachment if the House doesn’t transmit them in 25 days.
-That change to Senate rules appears unlikely to happen before Pelosi transmits the articles.

-In the weeks since Trump was impeached, Democrats have focused on new evidence about Trump’s effort to pressure Ukraine to investigate his political rivals and they pushed the Senate to consider new testimony, including from former White House national security adviser John Bolton.
-Republicans are just as focused on a speedy trial with acquittal.

-Republicans have the leverage, with a slim 53-47 Senate majority, as McConnell rebuffs the Democratic demands for testimony and documents.
-But Democrats are using the delay to sow public doubt about the fairness of the process as they try to peel off wavering GOP senators for the upcoming votes.
+As Pelosi has withheld the articles, Republicans have had the leverage, with a slim 53-47 Senate majority, as McConnell rebuffed the Democratic demands for testimony and documents.
+But Democrats have used the delay to sow public doubt about the fairness of the process as they try to peel off wavering Republican senators for the upcoming votes.
 It takes just 51 senators to set the rules.

 “When we say fair trial, we mean facts, we mean witnesses, we mean documents,” said Senate Minority Leader Chuck Schumer, D-N.Y., promising votes ahead.
 “Every single one of us, in this Senate, will have to have to take a stand.
 How do my Republican friends want the American people, their constituents, and history to remember them?”